-We’ve become accustomed, in this 21st year of the new century, to high-speed logistics and high-pressure marketing.
+We’ve become accustomed, in this 13th year of the new century, to high speed logistics and high pressure marketing.
 With greater sophistication and a refined awareness of global choices, Americans are spending their wine budget dollars more selectively than ever before.
-And many have taken full advantage of the new social media resources bubbling up in the last decade.
+And many have taken full advantage of the new social media that has bubbled up in the last decade.

-Consumers now have so many choices for good wine at great prices – and many more channels to pursue for obtaining these wines and prices.
+Consumers now have so many choices for good wine at great prices–and many more channels to pursue for obtaining these wines and prices.
 For most of the last century, walking into a local wine shop was the primary means of purchasing wines.
-Today, opportunities to purchase wines have expanded.
-One can order directly from wineries in certain instances, order from flash sales sites through internet subscriptions and enroll in local, regional and national wine clubs.
+Today, opportunities have expanded.
+One can order direct from wineries in certain instances, order from flash sales sites through Internet subscriptions and enroll in local, regional and national wine clubs.

 The emergence of these new channels has raised questions of propriety and compliance with government regulations.
 Wines have been traditionally marketed through three tiers of government-mandated channels: wineries sell to wholesalers (distributors or importers) who in turn are the exclusive source for retail wine shops.

 There are positive and negative aspects of this government-mandated hierarchy.

 For wineries, it provides a valuable channel into retail shops they otherwise could not afford to tap.
 Distributors have broad logistics networks, marketing programs and advertising budgets to promote winery offerings they elect to distribute.